publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch6/schII/m__us_usc_t7_s136a–1.md

     Reregistrations of pesticides under this section shall be carried out in the following phases:

-        (1) The first phase shall include the listing under subsection (c) of this section of the active ingredients of the pesticides that will be reregistered.
+        (1) The first phase shall include the listing under subsection (c) of the active ingredients of the pesticides that will be reregistered.

-        (2) The second phase shall include the submission to the Administrator under subsection (d) of this section of notices by registrants respecting their intention to seek reregistration, identification by registrants of missing and inadequate data for such pesticides, and commitments by registrants to replace such missing or inadequate data within the applicable time period.
+        (2) The second phase shall include the submission to the Administrator under subsection (d) of notices by registrants respecting their intention to seek reregistration, identification by registrants of missing and inadequate data for such pesticides, and commitments by registrants to replace such missing or inadequate data within the applicable time period.

-        (3) The third phase shall include submission to the Administrator by registrants of the information required under subsection (e) of this section.
+        (3) The third phase shall include submission to the Administrator by registrants of the information required under subsection (e).

-        (4) The fourth phase shall include an independent, initial review by the Administrator under subsection (f) of this section of submissions under phases two and three, identification of outstanding data requirements, and the issuance, as necessary, of requests for additional data.
+        (4) The fourth phase shall include an independent, initial review by the Administrator under subsection (f) of submissions under phases two and three, identification of outstanding data requirements, and the issuance, as necessary, of requests for additional data.

-        (5) The fifth phase shall include the review by the Administrator under subsection (g) of this section of data submitted for reregistration and appropriate regulatory action by the Administrator.
+        (5) The fifth phase shall include the review by the Administrator under subsection (g) of data submitted for reregistration and appropriate regulatory action by the Administrator.

     (c) __Phase one__

         (1) __Priority for reregistration__

-        For purposes of the reregistration of the pesticides described in subsection (a) of this section, the Administrator shall list the active ingredients of pesticides and shall give priority to, among others, active ingredients (other than active ingredients for which registration standards have been issued before the effective date of this section) that—
+        For purposes of the reregistration of the pesticides described in subsection (a), the Administrator shall list the active ingredients of pesticides and shall give priority to, among others, active ingredients (other than active ingredients for which registration standards have been issued before the effective date of this section) that—

             (A) are in use on or in food or feed and may result in postharvest residues;